maryasad/maryasad.github.io/README.md

 - **Cryptography:** Strong understanding of cryptographic principles and techniques, including encryption, hashing, digital signatures, and cryptographic protocols.
 - **DAO:** Knowledgeable in the principles and implementation of DAOs, including governance models and smart contract integration within the context of Web3 applications.
 - **Development Tools:** Familiar with Truffle, HardHat, and other Web3 toolchains, with a preference for Foundry.
+- **Programming Languages:** Proficient in Go, Rust, and Solidity, with a focus on smart contract development in Solidity.